Welcome to the Hannibal LIONS Club!

 As one of our members put it, "I've visited every club in Hannibal, and the Hannibal LIONS Club was having the most fun - so that's the club I joined."

 Take a look around and come have lunch with us.
 You'll have a good time while doing good in the community.
 Lions meet the needs of local communities and the world every day because they share a core belief - to serve their community.

 Every year our Lions Club Pork Steak Barbecue is our biggest fundraiser.
 All proceeds go to help people in our community with eyeglasses, eye exams and other eye related health issues.
 So when you buy a pork steak dinner, you're giving back to the community.
 It is usually held the second Wednesday in August and we serve both lunch and dinner.

 The Hannibal Lions Club is the 46th in the world!
-We were the first Lions Club in Missouri and in 2015 we are proud to be celebrating our 100th year.
+We were the first Lions Club in Missouri and in 2017 we will proudly celebrate our 100th year.
 Lions Clubs International is the world's largest service club organization.
 We have 1.35 million members in more than 45,000 clubs in more than 206 countries and geographic areas.

 Lions have a dynamic history.
 Founded in 1917, we are best known for fighting blindness, but we also volunteer for many different kinds of community projects - including caring for the environment, feeding the hungry and aiding seniors and the disabled.

 Lions give sight.
 By conducting vision screenings, equipping hospitals and clinics, distributing medicine and raising awareness of eye disease, Lions work toward their mission of providing vision for all.
 We have extended our commitment to sight conservation through countless local efforts and through our international SightFirst Program, which works to eradicate blindness.